ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-14-aws-secrets-manager.md

 ## When to use Parameter Store
 - non-encrypted data
-- need integration with CloudFormation
+- need integration with CloudFormation (or other services that does not support Secrets manager like ECS, EC2, CodeDeploy/CodeBuild)
-- manual control over secrets rotation (EventBridge -> Lambda -> Rotate key)
+- Manual control over secrets rotation (EventBridge -> Lambda -> Rotate key)